Swedish spy agency under scrutiny over Bond party

 "Public institutions used to be more austere," Bjereld said.

-He recalled the case of the wife of Prime Minister Tage Erlander, who famously returned some pencils labeled "property of the state office" after her husband died in 1985.
+He recalled the case of the wife of Prime Minister Tage Erlander, who famously returned some pencils labelled "property of the state office" after her husband died in 1985.

 The Ministry of Enterprise is under investigation after reports that it failed to tender contracts out for a lavish Christmas party.

-Under pressure, Prime Minister Reinfeldt criticized senior civil servants.
+Under pressure, Prime Minsister Reinfeldt criticised senior civil servants.
 But he said the scandals should not be used as an excuse to reassert tight central government control.

 "They are well paid and should know better," Reinfeldt told Dagens.

-Morgan Johansson, a leading figure in the opposition Social Democrats, told Dagens Nyheter, the government must tighten control.
+Morgan Johansson, a leading figure in the opposition Social Democats, told Dagens Nyheter, the government must tighten control.

 "I think it's called for the government to effect a major review of its authorities," he told Dagens.
 "The government has left authorities to their own devices".